granthale/wip-book/content/Notes/Piotr's 20 rules of knowledge formulation.md

 ## Rules
 1. **Do not learn if you do not understand**
 	- He gives the example of learning history in a language you don't read/speak.
-You can still do it but it requires memorizing each character
+You can still do it but it requires memorizing each character instead of the broader themes and concepts
 2. **Comprehend the bigger picture before memorizing isolated facts**
 	- I think this is true in an ideal world.
 In my experience, especially when spending days or weeks on a subject, a bigger picture will not readily apparent but can be bootstrapped by memorizing individual facts
-		- A piece of advice I've heard is to make sure that whenever learning, to make sure that each bit of extra effort should be additive
+		- I like to make sure that whatever I'm learning is additive (i.e., V.5min, V.1hour, V.1day all add to understanding gained in the last)
 3. **Build upon the basics**
 	- Spending time learning the basics is almost never time wasted
+	- Elon likes to call this a "semantic tree of sorts"
 4. **Phrase things as simply as possible.
 Answers should be as short as possible**
 	- Simple means that each time an answer is recalled, it's recalled the same as before
 	- More complex cards require more frequent review.
 Many people make the mistake of making their cards far too complex.